nicola-modugno/SERGE2.0/README.md

-# SERGE: A Serious Game For the Education of Risk Management
+# SERGE2: A digitalization of the Serious Game For the Education of Risk Management
 <h3 align = "center"> </h3>
 <p align = "center"> An open-source project developed with Unity3D and Photon Unity Networking to reenact the serious game SERGE in a tridimensional virtual environment for academic and educational purposes. </p>
 <p align = "center">